shubhamhegde/Emotion-Detection-Hindi-English-Code-mixed-data/README.md

 ## Embeddings
-Before running the Machine Learning models, the preprocessed corpus has to be converted to embeddings.
+Before running the Machine Learning models, the preprocessed corpus has to be converted to embeddings.
 Word Embeddings are vector representations to encode the meaning of words such that similar words are closer in distance.
 Several word embedding methods are available for monolingual languages.
 However Hindi-English code-mixed